Learning from Shader Program Traces: Introduction

+Since the fragment shader program operates independently per pixel, we can consider the full program trace as a vector of values computed at each pixel -- a generalization from simple RGB.
+Since there are many pixels (program traces) per image, and potentially many computed images, this provides a rich source of data from which to learn.
 Graphics and vision researchers have explored learning algorithms for input-output image pairs with a few auxiliary feature buffers, such as those of Vogels~\etal~\shortcite{vogels2018denoising} on removing sampling noise, and Xie~\etal~\shortcite{xie2018tempoGAN} on fluid super-resolution.
-Such features need to be \emph{manually} identified by an expert on a per-shader basis.
-Moreover, the extent to which these auxiliary features helps learning depends on the choice of features, the particular shader, and the learning objective.
-We hypothesize that other shader-specific information potentially useful to the learner remains hidden within the program execution, and that a learning process could \emph{automatically} identify and leverage that information.
+Such features are \emph{manually} identified by an expert on a per-shader basis.
+Moreover, the extent to which these auxiliary features helps learning depends on the choice of features, the particular shader, and the learning goal.
+We believe other shader-specific information useful to the learner remains hidden within the program execution, and that a learning process could \emph{automatically} identify and leverage that information.
 Thus, we propose a learning-based approach that utilizes all of the information produced during the execution of a shader program.
 The learner could automatically identify which features are useful, obviating the need for manual feature selection in the midst of an experimental process.

-To illustrate the applicability of learning from program traces, we introduce four applications.
-Three of them work from pixel data: learning to predict low-noise output, learning to reconstruct full computation from a program with partial computation, as well as learning the output of a postprocessing filter.
-The fourth application shows that the idea of learning from program traces can be applied to non-imagery data: it learns to simulate the position and velocity of a flock of ``boids'' \cite{reynolds:1987:CG}, which emulate flocking behavior similar to that of birds or fish.

-In most of our experiments, we train a separate model for each shader on each application.
-Scene specific learning is commonly used, for example, in recent work on novel view synthesis~\cite{sitzmann2019deepvoxels,thies2019neural,thies2020imageguided,mildenhall2020nerf}. \appx{sec:multiple_shaders} describes how a single network can be trained over \emph{multiple} shaders.
+\changedh{Intuitively, learning tasks that extrapolate from a partial computation to predict the result of a full computation may benefit from learning from program traces.
+To illustrate its applicability,} we introduce four applications.
+Three of them work from pixel data: learning to predict low-noise output, learning to reconstruct full computation from a program with partial computation, and learning the output of a postprocessing filter.
+The fourth application shows that the idea of learning from program traces can be applied to non-imagery data: it learns to simulate the position and velocity of a flock of ``boids'' \cite{reynolds:1987:CG}, which emulate flocking behavior similar to that of birds or fish. \changedh{The performance of these applications is summarized in \fig{fig:summary_bar}.} In most of our experiments, we train a separate model for each shader on each application.
+Scene specific learning is commonly used in recent work on novel view synthesis~\cite{sitzmann2019deepvoxels,thies2019neural,thies2020imageguided,mildenhall2020nerf}. \sect{sec:multiple_shaders} describes how a single network can be trained over \emph{multiple} shaders.

 The primary contribution of this paper is the idea that a shader program trace can be used as a feature vector for machine learning.
 Nevertheless, it is neither obvious how to use such a feature, nor that it would help in any particular application.
 Thus, a secondary contribution is to introduce a framework for learning from program traces, and demonstrate that it outperforms baseline methods in several applications.
 The third contribution is to investigate the relative importance of individual trace features, and how the input trace size across various trace subsampling strategies can affect the performance of the model.